 Once we knew exactly where we wanted everything to hang, it was time to chop off the extra cord (making sure to un-plug any light fixtures you may have plugged in, of course!)…

 And expose the inner wire.
 Corey did this by cutting back the black insulation very carefully with a knife, and then stripping the coating off of the inner wires so that the actual copper wires were exposed.
 He was very careful to wrap any areas that he might have nicked with the knife with electrical tape so we could be positive that it was all protected.
-When he was all finished, it looked something like this.

 From there, it was just a matter of hanging the light fixture like we would any other.
 Black wire goes with black wire, white wire goes with white wire!